 You know what to give the discriminating design junkie in your life, and you have a plenty of ideas for when you’ve blown your holiday budget and only have $50 to spend on a gift.
-But what about your dad, brother, boyfriend, best friend, or other very important guy?
+But what about a gift for your dad, brother, boyfriend, best friend, or other very important guy?
 Before you cop out and get a gift card (again), take a look at our roundup of 15 no-brainer ideas that will look like you put a lot of thought into the perfect present.

 Tired of the dingy coat he’s always wearing?
 Buy him a nice peacoat that’s 100 percent wool and fully lined, and will go with everything he already has in his closet.
 It’s a gift that’ll make both of you happy.